Tim Hortons: Coffee and beverages

 Tim Hortons sells coffee, tea, hot chocolate, and soft drinks.
-In the mid-1990s the chain moved into specialty and premium items such as flavored cappuccino, iced cappuccino, and iced coffee.
+In the mid-1990s the chain moved into specialty and premium items such as flavoured cappuccino, iced cappuccino, and iced coffee.

 Despite an expansion in their food offerings around 2009, the brand remained heavily dependent on coffee sales.
 In 2009, it was reported that 60% of their sales occur in the morning, and of that more than 50% is coffee.
 The coffee served is a blend of 100% arabica beans.
 The "original blend" is a medium, balanced roast that is the most popular served coffee in Canada.
 The chain has an "always fresh" policy where coffee is served within 20 minutes of brewing.

 In November 2011, the company announced that they would be adding espresso machines in 1,000 of their locations, later that month.
 On April 16, 2012, the brand launched frozen lemonade, in two flavours: original and raspberry.
 On August 15, 2014, the company added a dark roast coffee blend as an alternative.

 Food items

-The menu contains a number of other baked goods, such as doughnut holes (branded as Timbits), muffins, croissants, tea biscuits, cookies, rolls, danishes, and bagels.
-The dutchie is a Canadian doughnut popularized by the Tim Hortons chain.
+The menu contains a number of other baked goods, such as donut holes (branded as Timbits), muffins, croissants, tea biscuits, cookies, rolls, danishes, and bagels.
+The dutchie is a Canadian donut popularized by the Tim Hortons chain.

-Since the mid-1990s, the chain has moved into other areas beyond doughnuts and coffee, including specialty and premium items such as New York-style cheesecake, and a lunch selection that includes soups, chili, and submarine-style sandwiches.
-In the fall of 2006, the chain began rolling out a breakfast sandwich.
-The sandwich consists of an egg patty, processed cheese slice, and either ham, bacon, or sausage as the topper, and is placed on either a biscuit, English muffin, or bagel.
+Since the mid-1990s, the chain has moved into other areas beyond donut and coffee, including specialty items such as New York-style cheesecake, as well as a selection of food items for lunch that include soups, chilli, and submarine sandwiches.
+In the autumn of 2006, the chain released out a breakfast sandwich, consisting of either a biscuit, English muffin, or bagel sandwiched with an egg patty, processed cheese slice, and ham, bacon, or sausage.
 In October 2007, they launched a chicken fajita wrap, which contained spiced chicken and sautéed vegetables.
 This was discontinued and replaced a year later with the barbecue and ranch chicken wrap snackers.
 In December 2007, they introduced hash browns and the "Bagel B.E.L.T.", a breakfast sandwich of bacon, egg, lettuce, and tomato on a bagel.
 In February 2009, they announced co-branding with American ice cream parlour Cold Stone Creamery.
 The deal called for each chain to convert 50 stores into dual-operation franchises, for a total of 100 stores.
 The idea was successfully tested at two stores in Rhode Island.
 Despite this expansion, the brand remained heavily dependent on coffee sales.
 In February 2014, Tim Hortons announced that the dutchie timbit was discontinued due to low popularity.